jrpotter/notebook/processor/x86-64/instructions/procedures.md

 ## CALL and RET

-Like [[conditions#JMP|JMP]] instructions, `call` allows specifying a direct or indirect operand. `call` pushes the address of the instruction following it onto the stack and updates the PC to the operand. `ret` reverts these steps.
+Like [[processor/x86-64/instructions/conditions#JMP|JMP]] instructions, `call` allows specifying a direct or indirect operand. `call` pushes the address of the instruction following it onto the stack and updates the PC to the operand. `ret` reverts these steps.

 | Instruction | Operands    | Description      |
 | ----------- | ----------- | ---------------- |